Whistler House Redesign

 Outcome

-The redesign of the Whistler House Museum website resulted in a more engaging and user-friendly experience, seamlessly blending intuitive navigation with a fresh, modern aesthetic.
+The redesign of the Whistler House museum website resulted in a more engaging and user-friendly experience, seamlessly blending intuitive navigation with a fresh, modern aesthetic.
 The new design not only enhanced visual appeal but also improved functionality.

 As a result, the prototype improved user engagement and searchability, making it easier for visitors to explore and connect with the museum’s collections.